The mail is getting slower this week: Here’s why and what it means for your deliveries

 What’s changing?

-Starting Friday, October 1, the delivery standard for First Class Mail and Periodicals will extend from 1-3 business days to 1-5 business days, giving the postal carrier an extra two days to schlep your birthday cards, tax documents, and glossy magazines cross-country.
+Starting Friday, October 1, the delivery standard for first-class mail and periodicals will extend from one to three business days to one to five business days, giving the postal carrier an extra two days to schlep your birthday cards, tax documents, and glossy magazines cross-country.

 Does that mean everything will take longer?